Manual Index

 Notifications are only available on Android phones.
 Again, the first time you access the PSYBooks mobile app on your Android, you should get a screen like the one below.

 Turning on Notifications will allow you to be notified if one of your clients or other contacts sends you an encrypted text - just like you're notified of regular texts.
-Again, iOS does not have this feature.
+Again, iOS does not have this feature although they may add it in the future.

 What Can I Do On PSYBooks Mobile?